 Or spend every day doing something adventurous or going somewhere different.
-This area of France is steeped in a history that goes back to the days of cavemen.
+This area of France is steeped in a history that goes back to the Neanderthal age.
 Underground caves, formal gardens, chateaux, battle re-enactments are just a sample of the many cultural activities on offer.
 For the more active there are a waterparks and treetop adventure parks.
-There are several golf courses in the area and horse riding is available in the nearby village.
-There are also many 'special' events peculiar to each town or village a list of which will be provided in the house.
+There are several golf courses in the area and horse riding is available in a nearby village.
+There are also many 'special' events peculiar to each town or village a list of which will be provided in the house on your arrival.

 This area is a paradise for ramblers with walks clearly signposted and weekly- arranged local trips into the woodlands.
 Keen cyclists enjoy the testing hills and exploring the gentle lanes .

 The Dordogne is famous for its wine and food and Tremolat is lucky enough to have four restaurants around the village square and, just a few minutes drive away, two ferme auberges.
-In the summer months the bar by the river's edge has weekly live entertainment, and in the nearby villages of Limeuil and Paunat, 10 minutes drive away, are a further five more restaurants.
+In the summer months the restaurant/bar by the river's edge has weekly live entertainment, and in the nearby villages of Limeuil and Paunat, 10 minutes drive away, are a further five more restaurants.
 All are very popular with visitors and locals alike and all of them provide childrens’ menus.
 Find more information here.